damccorm/DistributedGraphProcessingSystem/README.md

 ## Fault Tolerance

-Currently this system will fail-stop on a single master or worker failure.
+Currently this system will stop making progress on a single master or worker failure.
 In the future we plan to add support for worker failure.